johanbissemattsson/debout-pour-les-enfants/src/pages/en/about-us.md

 # Background

 In Spring 2015, I, Kristina Lotén, made a holiday trip to Senegal.
-A terrific journey full of experiences which awakened my interest for the country and the people.
+A terrific journey full of experiences which awakened my interest for the country and its people.
 So a desire to find a work with some kind of relief organisation arouse.

 ![null](/img/om-oss-6.jpg)